WevtonZ/Sports-Programming/README.md

 # cProg
-Place to put problems that I find cool and some implementations of algorithms and data structures as well.
+A place where I put problems that I find cool and some implementations of algorithms and data structures as well.